nizam19/Hashcode-2020/README.md

 <img src = "https://github.com/nizam19/Hashcode-2020/blob/master/scores/score3.PNG">

-Tried to think of a logic and basically sorted the input and almost doubled our score this was the most jolly momet of the contest
+Tried to think of a logic and basically sorted the input and almost doubled our score this was the most jolly moment of the contest

 <img src = "https://github.com/nizam19/Hashcode-2020/blob/master/scores/score4.PNG">